-Online masterclass 1 – The Quality Improvement Project
+Online masterclass 1 – The Quality Improvement Project:

 Delivered by King’s Health Partners.
-The session will be two hours and will discuss the underlying principles, approaches and methods and how to plan and deliver quality improvement.
+The session will be 2 hours and will discuss the underlying principles, approaches and methods and how to plan and deliver quality improvement.
 This masterclass will outline the process of working with your supervisor and will include how Fellows can access the series of Action learning Sets and drop-in surgeries that will be provided for them to support their project through the programme.

-Online masterclass 2 – Crises Management
+Online masterclass 2 – Crises Management:

 This online masterclass presents the challenges associated with leading in crisis, providing an outline of how critical situations arise and evolve in a healthcare setting.
 The session will be run interactively in an MBA format, using real life cases from other safety critical industries.
 You will explore generic crisis management interventions that are applicable in a healthcare setting and beyond.

-Online masterclass 3 – Understanding finance in a healthcare setting
+Online masterclass 3 – Understanding finance in a healthcare setting: